rewired-gh/astro-blog-rewired/src/content/post/blog-arch.md

 4. Elegant details and cutting-edge web technologies
 5. Extensible to whatever I like

-A basic element of perfection is consistency: maintaining the same padding, margin, gap, color, size, and so on throughout the design.
+Speaking of perfection, a basic element of perfection is consistency: maintaining the same padding, margin, gap, color, size, and so on throughout the design.

 ### Components

-First and foremost, a human-friendly design is paramount.
-For instance, any button intended for user interaction should have a clear and sufficiently large border, ensuring that mobile users can easily identify the tappable area.
+Every good design is a human-centred design.
+For example, any button intended for user interaction should have a clear and sufficiently large border, ensuring that mobile users can easily identify the tappable area.
 Visual cues should appear when a cursor hovers over a button to encourage interaction.
-Conversely, a disabled button should be easily distinguishable from its active state.
+On the contrary, a disabled button should be easily distinguishable from its active state.

 Here is the Tailwind CSS code for a button: